PierrickPro/stockManagerApi/README.md

 ## Setup the database

-Run the following command in the MySQL CLI:
+Create the following MySQL table:
 `CREATE DATABASE stockmanager;`

 ## Run the app